kstenerud/compact-float/compact-float-specification.md

 Special Values
 --------------

-Special values are encoded entirely into the exponent RVLQ, and have no significand RVLQ structure.
+Special values are encoded entirely into the exponent structure, and have no significand structure.

 ### Zero